Lighthouses of Israel

 - Date unknown.
 Active; focal plane 64 m (210 ft); white flash every

-and gallery, rising from a round 1-story equipment room.
+and gallery, rising from a round 1-story equipment shelter.
 Lighthouse

 painted white with black trim and a black band around each of the legs.